Think about the memory of your first prom. Or a day at the park with your dog. Or a joke that your friend made the other day.

 Sperling found that the letters stuck in the participants’ memories long enough if the bell rang within 1/4th of a second.
 Once a second or more had passed by, the participants lost the memory of the letters.
 Sensory memory moves fast.

 Why?
-One theory is that sensory memory is limited.
+One theory is that sensory storage is limited.
 We know that working memory, or short-term memory, is quite limited.
 Unless things are committed to long-term memory fast, they will go away.
 This rings true for sensory memory as well.
 Our eyes, ears, etc. are constantly taking in new sensory information.
 When new information comes in, something has got to go.

 There Are More Than Five Senses